woleet/woleet.id-server/README.md

     {"message":"Invalid or missing API token","status":401}

-## Administrator account
+## Change administrator account password

 When run it for the first time, Woleet.ID Server creates an administrator account with login `admin` and password `pass`.
-> WARNING: don't forget to change the password of the `admin` user!
-You can do this using the client web app.
+You need to change the password of the `admin` account.

+- Open the client web app
+- Sign in as admin
+- Edit the 'admin' user and change his password: there is currently no way to recover passwords, so be sure you will not forget it

+> NOTE: You can give administrator rights to any user account.

-## Set the server's Identity URL
+## Set server Identity URL

+The identity URL is the public URL of the `/identity` endpoint.

-Open the client web app, sign in as admin.
+- Open the client web app
+- Sign in as admin
+- Select the `Settings` menu

-In the `Settings` menu, enter the identity URL as you expose it the the internet: for example, if your server domain is `idserver.acme.com`, the identity URL would be `https://idserver.acme.com:3001/identity`.
+- Enter the identity URL as you expose it the the internet: as an example, if your server domain is `idserver.acme.com`, the identity URL would be `https://idserver.acme.com:3001/identity`.

 > WARNING: It is preferable to serve the identity URL on the default HTTPS port 443.
 To do this, simply set WOLEET_ID_SERVER_IDENTITY_PORT to 443.